Braves vs. Angels Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (10-8) will take the mound for the Braves, his 21st start of the season.
+- The Braves will send Spencer Strider (11-3) to the mound for his 22nd start this season.

-- He has earned a quality start eight times in 20 starts this season.
+- He has earned a quality start 12 times in 21 starts this season.

-- Morton has started 20 games this season, and he's lasted five or more innings 18 times.
-He averages 5.7 innings per appearance.
+- Strider has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has four appearances with no earned runs allowed in 20 chances this season.
+- He has made 21 appearances and finished four of them without allowing an earned run.

 |Opponent